opengauss-mirror/docs/content/en/docs/Developerguide/create-function.md

 -   If the parameters or return values of a function have precision, the precision is not checked.
 -   When creating a function, you are advised to explicitly specify the schemas of tables in the function definition.
 Otherwise, the function may fail to be executed.
 -   **current\_schema**  and  **search\_path**  specified by  **SET**  during function creation are invalid.  **search\_path**  and  **current\_schema**  before and after function execution should be the same.
 -   If a function has output parameters, the  **SELECT**  statement uses the default values of the output parameters when calling the function.
 When the  **CALL**  statement calls the function, it requires that the output parameters must be specified.
 When the  **CALL**  statement calls an overloaded  **PACKAGE**  function, it can use the default values of the output parameters.
-For details, see examples in  [CALL](en-us_topic_0283137636.md).
+For details, see examples in  [CALL](call.md).
 -   Only the functions compatible with PostgreSQL or those with the  **PACKAGE**  attribute can be overloaded.
 After  **REPLACE**  is specified, a new function is created instead of replacing a function if the number of parameters, parameter type, or return value is different.
 -   You can use the  **SELECT**  statement to specify different parameters using identical functions, but cannot use the  **CALL**  statement to call identical functions without the  **PACKAGE**  attribute.
 -   When you create a function, you cannot insert other agg functions out of the avg function or other functions.
 -   By default, the permissions to execute new functions are granted to  **PUBLIC**.
-For details, see  [GRANT](en-us_topic_0283137177.md).
+For details, see  [GRANT](grant.md).
 You can revoke the default execution permissions from  **PUBLIC**  and grant them to other users as needed.
 To avoid the time window during which new functions can be accessed by all users, create functions in transactions and set function execution permissions.
 -   When calling functions without parameters inside another function, you can omit brackets and call functions using their names directly.
+-   Oracle-compatible functions support viewing, exporting, and importing parameter comments.
+-   Oracle-compatible functions support viewing, exporting, and importing comments between IS/AS and plsql\_body.

 ## Syntax<a name="en-us_topic_0283136560_en-us_topic_0237122104_en-us_topic_0059778837_s7109c8eddfba4ea0b3cc85d39d0ab774"></a>